NAFTeam/NAFF/docs/src/Guides/6 Scales.md

         ```

 Scales are effectively just another python file that contains a class that inherits from an object called `Scale`,
-inside this scale you can put whatever you would like.
+inside this scale, you can put whatever you would like.
 And upon loading, the contents are added to the bot.

 ```python
 from dis_snek.models.scale import Scale